-A must-visit for any adventurer, Halong Bay is a world-renowned UNESCO World Heritage site.
-To experience the best of the bay, hop on a 2D1N deluxe cruise (~S$180).
-This comprehensive tour provides a multitude of water- and land-based activities like island hopping, kayaking and hiking.
+A must-visit for every adventurer’s itinerary, Halong Bay is a world-renowned UNESCO World Heritage site.
+To experience the best of the bay, hop on a 2D1N cruise (~S$122/pax).
+This comprehensive tour provides a multitude of water and land-based activities like island hopping, kayaking and hiking.

 One of the coolest highlights of the tour is that you get to visit Sửng Sốt, Halong Bay’s largest cave.
 You’ll need to climb a few flights of stairs to reach it, but it’s worth the effort.
 The cave is full of stunning stalactites and stalagmites that come in various shapes and sizes.
 You’ll be chartered back to Hanoi thereafter.

-Head to Ta Hien street for a taste of the chaotic Hanoian nightlife.
-There are plenty of eateries and bars along the narrow street are great for dining and hanging out.
+Head to Ta Hien Street for a taste of the chaotic Hanoian nightlife.
+There are plenty of eateries and bars along the narrow street that is great for dining and hanging out.